Federal Perkins Loan Information

 If you graduate or drop below half-time registration status, and you have borrowed a Federal Perkins Loan, the federal government requires you must complete exit loan counseling.
 This exit counseling is designed to help you understand student loan terms as well as your rights and obligations as a student loan borrower.

-Drury University Student Financial Services offers exit counseling to students because we want you to enter the repayment phase of your Perkins loan with all of the information that you need to manage your account successfully.
+The Drury University Business Office offers exit counseling to students because we want you to enter the repayment phase of your Perkins loan with all of the information you need to manage your account successfully.

 The purpose of exit counseling is to: